dirkleas/miditoyz/help.md

   stream   Stream music from a catalog song list, a midi file, or... voices   Generate a list of voices for each track in a midi song file.

-$ miditoyz init --helpUsage: miditoyz init [OPTIONS] SOURCE_DIRECTORY DESTINATION_DIRECTORY
+$ miditoyz init --help
+Usage: miditoyz init [OPTIONS] SOURCE_DIRECTORY DESTINATION_DIRECTORY

   Generate a new music collection from a source directory into a destination directory removing duplicates songs.
 Duplicates include same song in